jeverduzco/jeverduzco/README.md

 ## What am I involved in?🤔

-I love technology, so I've created an Open Source Software, Software as a Service and DevOps lab, where I entertain myself creating cool stuff focused on Latin America.
+I love technology, so I have created a minimalist Open Source Software and Software as a Service lab, where I have fun creating cool stuff focused on Latin America.

 ## Do I make content? 🤩